 Decision Time: Is the British Airways Credit Card Right for You?

-The British Airways credit card is going to be a very solid option for many people to consider.
+The British Airways credit card We may earn a commission if you make a purchase, at no additional cost to you. is going to be a very solid option for many people to consider.
 So long as you travel with British Airways often enough, this card will allow you to earn many points.
 It has some good features and many positive benefits.
 The card is lacking in some areas but it does make up for its flaws in other areas.

 This is a credit card that will work great for some people while being only okay for others.
 It really comes down to how often you travel internationally and whether you are committed to flying with British Airlines.
 Make sure that you will be able to use this credit card to its full potential before you decide to apply.
 If you can use this credit card right, then you should have a good experience overall.